How Much Does it Cost to Launch a Dropshipping Store?

 Article by

-Let’s answer a popular dropshipping FAQ: How much does it cost to start a dropshipping business?
+Let’s answer a frequently asked question about dropshipping: How much does it cost to get your store started?

 Technically speaking, you can start dropshipping for less than $100.
-With the right combination of free trials and starter plansand a willingness to look the other way and hope for the best when it comes to the quality of your productsa little investing is all that stands between you and a dropshipping store.
+With the right combination of free trials and starter plans, a little investing is all that stands between you and a dropshipping store.

-This post will break down unavoidable costs that any (legitimate) dropshipping store will need to absorb to get off the ground.
-Read to the end and you’ll have an itemized list of your dropshipping startup costs, plus insights from entrepreneurs who can tell you what to expect.
+This post will break down unavoidable costs that any legitimate dropshipping store will need to absorb to get off the ground, including a list of all your startup costs and insights from top entrepreneurs.

 How much does it cost to start dropshipping?

-No doubt, dropshipping has lowered the barrier to entry to starting a business.
+Dropshipping has lowered the barrier to entry for starting a business.
 You can coordinate with suppliers from around the world and sell their products without ever holding inventory.
-It’s an awesome setup.
+The notion that it doesn’t require any upfront investment, though, is not necessarily correct.

-You don’t need to get a second mortgage, but you will have to put some money into your dropshipping business before your dropshipping business puts money into your pocket.
+You probably won’t need to take any drastic steps like remortgaging your home, but you will have to put some money into your dropshipping business before you see significant or recurring returns.

 Dropshipper corner

-Let’s hear about the cost to start a business from Paul Lee, the man behind Husky Beard:
+Let's hear about the cost of starting a business from Paul Lee, the man behind Husky Beard:

 The cost of starting a dropshipping business